rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Added button to remove an image from a question
 * Added custom form fields to results table
 * Added sorting by headings on quiz results table
+* Moved an option on the quiz options page to make a little more sense

 = 2.9.3 =